 Office of Senior Protection and Mediation webpage.

-We strengthened the office’s ability to help all citizens – especially our seniors – who experience a problem with a business regarding its goods or services.
+The Office of the Attorney General helps all citizens – especially our seniors – who experience a problem with a business regarding its goods or services.
 Mediation Services receives

 written complaints from anyone regarding a business and works to bring them and the business together to a mutual resolution.
-Since January 2016, nearly $1.9 million has been returned to Kentuckians through our work.
-This represents a pace roughly of $2,931 returned per day in 2018.
 The office also notifies and refers consumers to local law enforcement officials and other agencies nationwide when appropriate.
 Financial loss due to scam solicitations is typically difficult to recover; however, staff have been successful in overcoming these obstacles.

 Working to Protect Seniors from Abuse and Fraud

 free from patient abuse, neglect or exploitation.
 Instances of abuse will be investigated, and when appropriate, prosecuted.
 Another important goal of the Attorney General's Office is to ensure the financial integrity of the Kentucky Medical Assistance Program through the investigation and prosecution of health care providers who fraudulently bill or abuse the Medicaid system.
-Upon taking office, General Beshear transformed this hotline from a weekday/business hours hotline to a true 24/7 hotline.
-When someone is in trouble, he or she can reach us night or day.
-Beshear's
+The office's

 Medicaid Fraud Prevention Unit is committed to prosecuting Medicaid fraud and returning funds to the state and federal Medicaid program, Medicare, Tricare, commercial payers and other entities.